FREQUENTLY ANSWERED QUESTIONS

 Q2.
 Do you publish a list of the pinballs that will be at the show?

 A2.
 A list of games will not be supplied.
-We have several good reasons why we don’t publish a list, one of them being that as we do not own the games, and the games are from private collections, the games coming to the event are constantly changing up to the last minute.
+We have several good reasons why we don’t publish a list, one of them being that as we do not own the games as they are from private collections.
+The games coming to the event are constantly changing up to the last minute.
 We do however post every second day on our Facebook page, on the lead up to the event, games that have been promised at that point in time.

 Q4.
 Which is the best session to attend?